vtex/ux-writing/docs/intro.md

 UX Writing is not the same as creating content for blogs, social media, or documentation.
 Likewise, this styleguide is not a general guide for copywriting.
 It is specifically for microcopy that is seen on our VTEX platform's UI, or APIs that developers interact with.

+## Who is this styleguide for?

+UX writing is a collaborative craft in its essence.

+In VTEX, we have different teams who collaborate to create the words on our experience.
+People from  Localization, Design, Product and Education teams usually take part in the UX Writing process.

+We build for community. **If you are writing the text that appears on our VTEX platform's UI, this styleguide is for you**.
+It is the resource that everyone involved in  UX Writing can count on, to create precise copy, alligned with our tone and voice, following best practices.

+We might have different tools to accomplish our goals, but at the end of the day, we want the same thing: to facilitate an intuitive experience for VTEX customers.
+A shared responsibility means we tackle the challenge together, co-create the resources needed, and scale the access so we have agile processes.

 ## Why follow UX Writing guidelines